mikelgmh/cookie-manager/README.md

 # cookie-manager
 This library allows to inject scripts dynamically according to the cookie preferences chosen in a modal.
+You can also set values for cookies automatically for each cookie category.
 [GitHub repository](https://github.com/mikelgmh/cookie-manager).

 ![enter image description here](https://i.imgur.com/hxAJYBE.png)